1961 Buick LeSabre Convertible

 A 2-barrel original Rochester carburetor sits proudly atop a 36ci4 V8 AKA Small Nailhead and is backed by an automatic Turbine Drive transmission.
 Power steering, power brakes new belts, new radiator core, and slightly used original tanks from another donor car can be seen.

 One of the few frowns we will run into with this car is one encounters when viewing the underside of the car is some rust that is through a few areas.
-In particular the floor pans, the rocker panels, and a part of the frame.
+In particular the floor pans, a few of the rocker panels, and a part of the floor support.
 Otherwise exhaust is practically new, and a new passenger side manifold is seen.
 Drum brakes all around have new pads installed.
 Overall car is nice but is in need of aforementioned attention.

 Classic Auto Mall is a 336,000-square foot classic and special interest automobile showroom, featuring over 150 vehicles for sale with showroom space for up to 1,000 vehicles.
 A 450 barn find collection is currently also on display.